dhruvparmar2310/ReactJS/WebPack/README.md

 - use the ES5 syntax of `import` and `export`.
 - use `sideEffects` in your `package.json` file.
 SideEffects means **free from un-used code**.

 We can also set `sideEffects` in `webpack.config.js` file through **module.rules.sideEffetcs**.
 The sideEffects and usedExports (**more known as tree shaking**) optimizations are two different things. `usedExports` relies on terser to detect side effects in statements.
 Terser is used by the plugin, it will minimize your javascript code.
+Now to finally remove the dead-code from the `bundle.js` file too, remove the `optimization.useExports` and make mode to `production`.

+Now run again `npm run build`, you will be able to see the changes.
+You will find your code is optimized.
+Now try to find `pestryCake` function in your `bundle.js` file in your text-editior, there is nothing like `pestryCake` in it.